 Strong Engine and Transmission

-Finding many complaints about engine or transmission failures after x miles or x years old is useful information and could help you make an informed decision about investing money, time and effort in an old car.
+Finding many complaints about engine or transmission failures after x miles or x years old is useful information.
+It could help you make an informed decision about investing money, time, and effort in an old car.